pcraig3/fed-notes/src/articles/2021-12-13-paperweight.md

 ## Why is it so hard?

 “[Why is it so hard to make a website for the government?](https://www.nytimes.com/interactive/2016/11/13/magazine/design-issue-code-for-america.html)” asks a twirling ASCII banana in a 2016 New York Magazine feature — something many of us have surely wondered.
 Well, this is the kind of deceptively simple question that probably merits a working group or at least 3 committees with overlapping acronyms.
-But since I don’t have 3 years to not come up with an answer, let’s see if we can glean any wisdom from my experience building and releasing a small site in a large federal department.
+But since I don’t have 3 years to not come up with an answer, let’s see if we can glean any wisdom from my experience building and releasing a small cloud-hosted site in a large federal department.

-### Closed off vs opening up
+### Old approaches to new ideas

+About a decade ago, the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service/about) in the UK spearheaded a new style of online service delivery characterized by smaller, autonomous teams making quick, iterative releases and [openly talking about their work](/articles/2021-12-12-federal-field-notes-an-introduction/#open-by-default).
+Rather than burning heaps of time writing make-work documents for internal committees, digital product teams in the UK focus on quickly building services and then testing them with actual citizens.
+It was found to be a successful model — leading to cheaper, faster, and better quality online services — and they haven’t looked back since.

+The Government of Canada has not yet undergone a large-scale transition in this direction, although there are some attempts being made ([COVID Alert](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html), for example, was [built quickly and in the open](https://sboots.ca/2020/10/30/working-in-the-open-firsts-for-covid-alert/)).
+More commonly, however, Canadian federal government IT projects can easily spend months or years and (tens of) millions of dollars in “planning phases” before any part of the service is actually ready to be used by actual Canadian citizens.

+Traditional IT government projects try to guard against the possibility of costly mistakes by requiring product teams to seek approvals from a revolving door of committees and groups.
+Unfortunately, all the time and energy spent appeasing these various gatekeepers can end up being just as costly to the team as the mistakes they are trying to prevent.
+In our case, our 12-page website needed approval from at least 8 different groups over a 6-month period.

+In the alternative team-based model widely used in the UK, the possibility of costly mistakes is mitigated by actively reaching out to and testing the service with its eventual users.
+By focusing on getting feedback early and often from end users, mistaken assumptions are corrected early in the process by those whose opinions will ultimately matter the most.

+Our “Labs” site, intended to facilitate exactly this kind of citizen engagement and testing, is a small but important step in creating a more responsive, more accountable government.
+Unfortunately, actually launching it meant slogging through a morass of meetings and meddlers.
+It’s all well and good to champion tomorrow’s leaner and faster ways of working, but in our present context, we were firmly trapped in the past.

+## Talking about what we do

 Government tends to be pretty buttoned up about what it’s working on and how things are going.
 Sometimes this is justified: state secrets, upcoming changes to the tax code, military evacuations — there are definitely things that need to be closely guarded lest they put people in danger or let people game the system.
-Building a small website to ask Canadians for feedback on prototypes is absolutely **not** something that belongs in that category.
+Building a small website to ask Canadians for feedback on prototypes is absolutely not something that belongs in that category.
+Rather, my experience points at something that is common across government: [onerous levels of oversight](https://sboots.ca/2021/01/12/onerous-levels-of-oversight/).
+As in our case, it often happens that the compliance activities demand more time and energy than actually delivering the outcome.

-About a decade ago, the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service/about) in the UK spearheaded a new style of online service delivery characterized by quick, iterative releases and [a commitment to openness](https://designnotes.blog.gov.uk/2017/03/24/doing-the-hard-work-to-make-things-open/).
-It was found to be a successful model — leading to cheaper, faster, and better quality online service delivery — and they haven’t looked back.

-Today, most new digital services in the UK government are built by teams that publish their progress and proactively reach out to citizens: they quickly build services that users like.
-Imagine if applying for a passport was like signing up for Instagram: easy to complete on your phone by following a clear set of steps.
-This is how the majority of online government services in the UK are to use.

-The Government of Canada has not yet undergone a large-scale transition in this direction, although there are some attempts being made ([COVID Alert](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html), for example, was [built quickly and in the open](https://sboots.ca/2020/10/30/working-in-the-open-firsts-for-covid-alert/)).
-More commonly, however, many Canadian federal government IT projects spend over a year and tens of millions of dollars before any part of the service is actually ready to be tested by actual Canadian citizens.

-Our “Labs” site is a small but important step in creating a more responsive, more accountable government.
-Being able to demo ongoing work and talk publicly about progress is an important aspect of this.

-## Talking about what we do

 The kernel of this post is a presentation I gave a week after launch.
 Our core product team was deliberately small enough to get things done without getting in each other’s way, but this means you have to talk about what you do if you want people to hear about it.